richardg999/Personal-Website-Workshop/README.md

 # Personal-Website-Workshop

+This is what the finished website will look like: https://richardg999.github.io.
+This is what the finished code should look like: https://github.com/richardg999/richardg999.github.io.

 ## Setup

 1. Install VS Code (or your favorite text editor).
 2. Recommended: Download the VS Code extension "Live Server".
 Click on Extensions button on side panel and search for "Live Server".
+Live Server automatically refreshes the webpage in the browser every time you save in VS Code.
+It also provides a handy button at the bottom to launch HTML files.
 3. Create a GitHub account if you don't have one already.
 4. Install GitHub desktop (or use Git CLI if you already know how).
 5. Create a new repository on GitHub.
 Name it "(github-username).github.io".
 Initialize it with a README.